sunriselayer/gitbook/learn/sunrise/blobgrant.md

 # BlobGrant

-Sunrise realize Feeless DA.
+Sunrise realize "Feeless DA".
 This feature is realized by `x/blobgrant` module.

 ## How it works